 With over 360 million members worldwide, LinkedIn is one of the major social networks (alongside Facebook, Twitter and Google+).
-In fact, for business, it is arguably the social network.
-(Its closest competitors, Viadeo and Xing, lag far behind with around 65 million and 15 million members respectively.)
+In fact, for business, it is arguably the social network (Its closest competitors, Viadeo and Xing, lag far behind with around 65 million and 15 million members respectively).
+Although Twitter can also be a great resource for sales prospecting, too.

 Often, however, LinkedIn is pigeon-holed as simply the place to go to look for your next job.
 Certainly it is used extensively by recruitment consultants the world over to find and approach candidates.
 But to simply look at it this way is to do the network a significant disservice.

-Savvy sales people selling in the connected world, are increasingly using LinkedIn as a primary source of new leads and tangible revenue.
+Savvy sales people selling in the connected world, are increasingly using LinkedIn as a primary source of new leads and tangible revenue because you can't always wait on marketing to generate leads for you.
 In fact, for business to business, LinkedIn is a critical tool that can make your prospecting faster, smoother and, ultimately, more profitable.

 We’re going to turn the rest of this article over to Anna Bratton, one of our top salespeople.
 Anna is focused on a selection of strategic accounts for Salesforce in the UK.
 These will typically have a number of decision makers who will affect a sale.